pmndrs/react-spring/readme.md

 ([Demo](https://codesandbox.io/embed/882njxpz29))

 Pass the `native` flag for more performance.
 The animations will now be applied *directly* to the dom through requestAnimationFrame and the component will only render when it receives new props.
-The flag is available for all primitives (Spring, SpringTransition & SpringTrail).
+The flag is available for all primitives (Spring, Transition & Trail).

 Just be aware of the following conditions: